On this page:

 The table below shows a selection of published unlimited NBN 100 plans on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

-NBN upload speed is the speed at which you can upload data and content to the internet, and applies to the second number in your plan’s name or speed tier (for example, the 5 in NBN 25/5).
-Both of these numbers are measured in megabits per second, or Mbps.
-Typically, your NBN upload speed is not too important in the average household, and any upload speed should be fine for general browsing and casual use.
-However, your upload speed is something to consider if you’re a power user, content creator, or if you rely heavily on the internet for your business (say, if you do lots of video calls, webinars or live streaming).
+An NBN upload speed is the speed at which you can upload data and content to the internet, and applies to the second number in your plan’s name or speed tier (for example, the 5 in NBN 25/5).
+Both of these numbers are measured in megabits per second (Mbps).

-You can test your upload speed, as well as download speeds, by running an internet speed test in your browser.
-You can use our free speed test tool to test your internet speed.
+You can test your NBN upload speed, as well as download speed, by running an internet speed test in your browser.
+You can use our free speed test tool to check your internet speed.

 NBN Speed Tier | Maximum Upload Speed | Est. 100MB upload time |